didillysquat/reefMapMaker/README.md

 By default, reefMapMaker will look for the reference reef datafiles in your current working directory.
-Alternatively you can supply the path to the directory using the --ref-reef-path.
+Alternatively you can supply the path to the directory using the --ref-reef-dir.

 ## Usage
 ### Basic usage
 reefMapMaker can be run with no inputs:

-`python3 reefMapMaker`
+`reefMapMaker`

-The output will be a global map with the reef locations plotted using default parameters:
+The output will be a global map with the reef locations plotted using default parameters.

+#### Map configuration
+The map may be further refined using a set of configuration options.
+These may be provided either via the command line arguments or by providing a config-sheet in either .tsv (tab separated format) of .xlsx format.
+The [config sheet](./config_sheet.tsv) is contained in this repo.

+To see a full list of the config options that can be supplied either as command line arguments or in the config_sheet,
+run: `reefMapMaker -h`.